 DAY 1: Arrive in Uganda through Entebbe International airport.

-Our driver guide will welcome you and transfer you to a comfortable accommodation as per booking.
-If time is enough, an afternoon/evening Kampala City Tour is a nice thing to do before retiring to your hotel for dinner and overnight.
+Our driver guide will welcome you and transfer to Kampala for dinner and overnight.

 DAY 2: Murchison Falls National Park

-With your Speedway Safaris Tour guide, you will drive to Murchison falls National Park going through Wakiso, Luwero, Nakasongola, Masindi, where you can have lunch and proceed to the park in the evening.
+A Guide from Speedway Safaris will pick you and transfer to Murchison Falls National Park going through Wakiso, Luwero, Nakasongola, Masindi, where you can have lunch and proceed to the park in the evening.
 You will carry on through the park stopping at the top of the falls which is a incredible scene indeed because its where the Nile Africa’s the longest river is thrown through a narrow crevice in the rock (only 7 meters wide), before violently dipping down 43 meters.
-Dinner and overnight at Red Chillis Camp, Sambiya River Lodge, Luxurious Paraa Safari Lodge
+Dinner and overnight at Red Chillis Camp, Pakuba Safari Lodge, Sambiya River Lodge, Luxury Paraa Safari Lodge

 DAY3: Morning Game Drive and Afternoon Boat Trip